splunk/splunk-mltk-container-docker/jupyterhub_setup/README.md

 ### 1. Set up Kubernetes Cluser on a Bare Metal Host with MicroK8s.
-Please follow the steps [here](https://z2jh.jupyter.org/en/stable/kubernetes/other-infrastructure/step-zero-microk8s.html) to set up your own Kubernetes Cluster.
+Please follow the steps below to set up your own Kubernetes Cluster.

+(Reference: The following steps are based on the official documentation which can be found [here](https://z2jh.jupyter.org/en/stable/kubernetes/other-infrastructure/step-zero-microk8s.html)).

 1. Login as root user